helium/HIP/0000-one-vote-per-hip-per-user.md

 ## Drawbacks

-@waveform06 says there's a drawback in people not being able to change their minds - I disagree.
-In what political election are people allowed to change their mind after they have voted?
-None that I know of, at least not in the US.
-It's a bad thing to allow people to change their minds after they have cast their vote.
-If there is a legitimate reason to change one's mind (e.g. something with the HIP changes during voting, which I hope would never happen), then all voting should stop and the HIP should be resubmitted for a new vote.
-This HIP will discourage people from casting a vote prior to understanding the HIP, which is a strength, not a drawback.
+It has been posited there's a drawback in people not being able to change their minds - the HIP author disagrees.
+Voters should do their research prior to voting.
+If there is a legitimate reason to change one's mind (e.g. something with the HIP changes during voting, which should never happen), then all voting should stop and the HIP should be resubmitted for a new vote.

-@waveform06 says there's a drawback in people waiting until the last minute to cast their vote - I disagree.
-When the voting time is open - we're on the block chain, which means people are able to see the vote tally in near real time, which really is not good for voting, but it's the technology we have, thus waiting until the last minute is a viable strategy to try and protect one's vote from being seen and people pivoting against it.
-There's no drawback there.
+It has been posited there's a drawback in people waiting until the last minute to cast their vote - the HIP author disagrees.
+When the voting time is open - we're on the block chain, which means people are able to see the vote tally in near real time, which unfortunately may influence the remaining vote, but it's the technology we have, thus waiting until the last minute is a viable strategy to try and protect one's vote from being seen and people pivoting against it.

-Bottom line - there are no drawbacks to this HIP, though I'm open to the community raising a drawback I haven't thought of.

 ## Rationale and Alternatives

 The ability to change one's vote all the way up to the closing date/time of the vote allows for potential manipulation.
-This potential vote manipulation is unethical, inexcusable, and must be prevented on all future HIPs.
+This potential vote manipulation is unethical and should be prevented on all future HIPs.
 This HIP will ensure that everyone's vote is truthful, as they will only have one chance to vote.
 All other voting privileges, such as locking up more tokens, etc. will continue as-is.